randomdump/dbd-winstreak-ui/README.md

+## Credits

+The UI design for this program is based off of MomoSeventh's winstreak UI for his streams.
+You can find him on Twitch at [https://www.twitch.tv/momoseventh](https://www.twitch.tv/momoseventh).

 ## Quick Start

 If you just want to run the application without installing Rust or compiling from source, you can download a pre-built version: